Seed Projects in Arts and Sciences Research and Creative Activities (SPARC)

 Collaborators/co-principal investigators in CAS may hold either tenured, tenure-track or research faculty titles.
 Instructional and visiting faculty are not eligible for support.
 Tenured/tenure-track faculty collaborators from other academic units are welcome to be part of SPARC-funded projects, but may not serve as principal investigator, and other than payments for services, funds cannot be used to support costs in labs not directly supervised by CAS PIs.

 Each faculty may submit only ONE proposal per review cycle as the primary/principal investigator.
-In addition a faculty may serve as co-investigator/collaborator on up to TWO additional proposals per review cycle.
+In addition a faculty may serve as co-investigator/collaborator on up to ONE additional proposals per review cycle.

 Proposal Guidelines

 Proposals should describe research, scholarship, and/or creative practice that is not currently supported by external funds or is eligible for support from internal sources (e.g., startup funding, bridge funding, Humanities Institute or OVPRED seed funding programs).
-SPARC will only support new projects.
+The 2025 edition of SPARC (SPARC-AI 2025) will support new projects in the general area of AI-informed design, discovery, and inquiry.
+Examples include project proposals designed to address important problems in AI research areas, to incorporate of AI/ML or data science tools to accelerate research and creative activities, or to address the pressing challenges of our society.
+Proposals for course and curricular designs are not supported in SPARC-AI 2025.
 Projects that have already benefited from prior external or internal funding will not be supported.
 The program does not provide bridge funding.
 Projects led by faculty who have CAS-provided research funds or receive spendable return from endowments or named professorships are ineligible to receive support under this program.

 Funds in this category can be used to: